Non-Resident Trustees and Beneficiaries Beware! A Trustee’s Relocation to Idaho Did Not Escape California’s Jurisdiction Laws

 Notably, after moving to Idaho, Ellen filed four lawsuits in California, including an action to evict Walter from the former family home in Santa Monica.

-Walter opposed Ellen’s most recent real estate transactions, filing a lawsuit in the probate department of Los Angeles County Superior Court claiming that the transactions impaired his interest in the trust, and, consequently, constituted a breach of duty by the trustee.
+Walter opposed Ellen’s most recent real estate transactions, filing a lawsuit in the probate department of the Los Angeles County Superior Court claiming that the transactions impaired his interest in the trust, and, consequently, constituted a breach of duty by the trustee.
 Walter was seeking an accounting and the removal of Ellen as trustee.

 Ellen Seeks to Quash Walter’s Action by Filing a Motion to Dismiss for Lack of Personal Jurisdiction